-Tuesday, September 1st marks the beginning of what is called "meteorological autumn".
+March 1 marks the beginning of what is called "meteorological spring."

-However, fall doesn't officially begin until September 22nd.
+However, your calendar shows that spring doesn't officially begin until March 20.
 What's the difference?

-The "official" beginnings or ends of seasons of which you are accustomed to hearing are called "astronomical seasons".
-The astronomical calendar is centered around the earth's rotation around the sun.
+The "official" beginnings or ends of seasons that you are accustomed to using are called "astronomical seasons."
+The astronomical calendar is centered around the Earth's revolution around the sun.

-The astronomical beginning of spring occurs when the sun is directly over the equator and is called the Vernal Equinox, which occurs in late March.
+The astronomical beginning of spring occurs when the sun is directly over the equator and is called the vernal equinox, which occurs in March.

 So what about the meteorological seasons that I mentioned earlier?

-These meteorological seasons were created for the purposes of meteorological and climatological forecasting and research.
-The length of the meteorological seasons is more consistent than the astronomical seasons (the dates of the equinoxes and solstices can vary by a few days each year).
+These meteorological seasons were created for meteorological and climatological forecasting and research.
+The length of the meteorological seasons is more consistent than the astronomical seasons, since the dates of the equinoxes and solstices can vary by a few days each year.

 Meteorological seasons also more closely follow our regular calendar.
 For these two reasons, this makes the use of the meteorological seasons easier for study and research, including calculating seasonal averages for temperatures, precipitation and more.